idaholab/fenix/doc/content/sqa/contributing.md

 !style halign=left
 When finding an issue with the code, or developing/suggesting a new feature or enhancement, an issue should be created.
-This can be done ahead of time when developming code, or anytime before pushing your changes.
-However, you will need to list an issue number in one of your commits!
+This can be done ahead of time when developing code, or anytime before pushing your changes.
+In any case, you will need to list an issue number in one of your commits!
 To get started:

 1. Select “New issue” on this page: [https://github.com/idaholab/fenix/issues](https://github.com/idaholab/fenix/issues)
 1. Select either “bug report” or “feature request” (most should be feature requests)